Introducing new knowledge and ideas to pupils: Principles from cognitive science

 Later in this week, you’ll hear from Andy Tharby, Research Lead at Durrington Research School as he outlines 9 ways in which we can incorporate ideas from cognitive load theory in our design of slideshow presentations.

-When you’ve read this article and made any notes to record key learning points, click the ‘Mark as complete’ button below and then select ‘Next’ to learn more from a leading academic about dual coding.
+When you’ve read this article and made any notes to record key learning points, click the ‘Mark as complete’ button below and then select ‘Multimedia communication’ to continue your learning.

 © Chartered College of Teaching